Lawnview Memorial Park: History

 In 1904, the cemetery was established in Rockledge, Pennsylvania.
 In 1914, a stone chapel was built to provide non-denominational services for funerals.

 In 1956, Monument Cemetery in Philadelphia was closed and the property sold to Temple University and the Philadelphia Board of Education.
 The University contacted 748 families about the cemetery closure.
 Approximately 28,000 bodies were reinterred to Lawnview Memorial Park with only 300 grave markers included in the move for families members that were located.
-Most of the reinterrments were placed in a mass grave.
+Most of the reinterments were placed in a mass grave.
 The original headstones were not used at the new grave sites.
-Most of the remaining headstones were used as riprap during the construction of the Betsy Ross Bridge and can be seen on the shores of the Delaware River at low tide.
+The majority of the remaining headstones were used as riprap during the construction of the Betsy Ross Bridge and can be seen on the shores of the Delaware River at low tide.

 In 1951, the Oddfellows Cemetery in Philadelphia was acquired by the Philadelphia Housing Authority for construction of the Raymond Rosen housing project.
 The bodies were moved to two other cemeteries owned by the Odd Fellows – Mount Peace Cemetery in Philadelphia and Lawnview Memorial Park.